bkw777/pdd.sh/README.md

 | condition | Report the drive/disk status |
 | mode | Select operation or fdc mode |

-(There are several more FDC mode commands but most are not implemented yet.)
+(There are several more FDC mode commands in the drive firmware but most are not implemented yet.)

 There are also a bunch of low level raw/debugging commands that I'm not going to take the time to document here.
 Look at do_cmd() in the script.